gvwilson/thirdbit/src/fiction/makers-return/index.md

 She shook her head.
 The things she had met in virtual weren't real, but that didn't mean they weren't based on real things.
-The merry-go-round, for example—she (thought she) remembered actually riding one before the rush to the ark and the long sleep that followed.
+The merry-go-round, for example: she thought she remembered actually riding one before the rush to the ark and the long sleeps that followed.
 Had she spoken to a hybrid kangaroo when she was little, or had the ark's computer picked it out of her imagination and reflected it back to her?

 A light blinked next to one of the displays.
-It had been blinking for a while, she realized, wiping her eyes with her sleeve.
+It had been blinking for a while, she realized.
-She slapped the light angrily.
+She wiped her eyes with her sleeve and slapped the light angrily.

-"So what do you do?" a voice asked.
+"So what do you do?" a female voice asked.

 "What do you mean, what do I do?" she answered without thinking.